hal/circuit/README.md

 The signature for methods annotated with `@Process` must adhere the following rules:

 - The return type must be `void`
-- Parameters 0..n-1 map to the action's payload.
-For each parameter there must be a getter in the action.
+- The last parameter (or the only one, if no action is referenced) must be of type `org.jboss.gwt.circuit.Dispatcher.Channel`.
-- The last parameter (or the only one, if no payload is referenced) must be of type `org.jboss.gwt.circuit.Dispatcher.Channel`.
+- The first parameter can be the action which is processed.

 To see the annotations in action take a look at the [wardrobe](samples/wardrobe) and [todo](samples/todo) samples.